-The ARTIK 7 module directly supports one USB 2.0 OTG port, which switches between device and host modes following OTG protocols.
+The ARTIK 530 and 710 modules directly support one USB 2.0 OTG port, which switches between device and host modes following OTG protocols.

-The USB Debug ports on each ARTIK board are used exclusively for console interface and are not discussed here.
+The USB Debug ports, externally implemented on each ARTIK board (not on the modules), are used exclusively for console interface and are not discussed here.

 Testing Device Mode

 Install adb Utility